Take on the roles of detective and forensic lab scientist as you investigate a simulated on-campus crime scene.

 Study how different spatter patterns are produced by throwing, dropping, and spraying fake blood from a variety of heights and directions.

-Contrast pollens, soils, and diatoms for different characteristics, such as pH or specific elements, and consider how you can use this information to match a suspect to a specific location.
+Compare and contrast the characteristics of various pollens, soils, and diatoms, and consider how you can use this information to match a suspect to a specific location.

 Live, learn, and become lifelong friends with students from six continents.